 However, the snake part is deadly.
 That’s doing certain SEO things that have a negative impact on your results and you may never be found.

-There’s seven of them.
+There’s seven of them that most SEO agencies avoid.
 They’re deadly for your search rankings and must be avoided like the plague.
 Here they are:

 1. Backlinks that are spammy or not natural

 Backlinks refer to one site linking to another, and they’re normally treated favourably by Google’s ranking algorithm if they occur naturally.
 They help you climb higher in Google’s ranking which means you’ll get more visitors.